Angelo LaPietra: Guilty plea and imprisonment

-On January 21, 1986, Aiuppa, Cerone and La Pietra pleaded guilty to conspiring to conceal ownership in a syndicate-controlled Las Vegas casino.
-La Pietra was sentenced to 16 years imprisonment and fined $143,409 (Aiuppa and Cerone were sentenced to 28½ years imprisonment and fined $43,000 and $430,324 respectively).
+On January 21, 1986, Aiuppa, Cerone and LaPietra pleaded guilty to conspiring to conceal ownership in a syndicate-controlled Las Vegas casino.
+LaPietra was sentenced to 16 years imprisonment and fined $143,409 (Aiuppa and Cerone were sentenced to 28½ years imprisonment and fined $43,000 and $430,324 respectively).
 LaPietra was released from prison in 1997.

-In October 1996 the 25th Ward Alderman Danny Solis (appointed by Mayor Richard M. Daley) presented La Pietra a plaque and award for his leadership and commitment to the community.
+In October 1996, the 25th Ward Alderman Danny Solis (appointed by Mayor Richard M. Daley) presented LaPietra a plaque and award for his leadership and commitment to the community.
 It recognized him and the Italian Club as "decision makers".